yyong1/ccip-tic-tac-toe/README.md

 ```

 ### 2. Transfer native tokens to TicTacToe smart contract

 After the deployment of the contract, you must transfer native tokens to these 2 contracts respectively.
 If you deployed contracts on Fuji and Sepolia, please transfer 2 AVAX and 0.01 ETH to contracts on Fuji and Sepolia respectively.
 If you are trying with polygon amoy, please transfer 2 MATIC to contract.

 ### 3. Update router

 Please use commands below to update router address for `ccipSend`.
 For most of cases, the router addresses input here are same as router addresses of CCIP.

 ```shell
 npx hardhat ttt-update-router --blockchain ethereumSepolia --contract <address of TicTacToe on Ethereum Sepolia> --router 0xd0daae2231e9cb96b94c8512223533293c3693bf npx hardhat ttt-update-router --blockchain avalancheFuji --contract <address of TicTacToe on Avalanche Fuji> --router 0x554472a2720e5e7d5d3c817529aba05eed5f82d8
 ```

 Since you can have your own proxy to forward request to CCIP, update the addresses above with your own proxy addresses if you want to use proxies.
 If you don't want to use proxies, keep the router addresses the same as CCIP.

 Router addresses are listed below:

+New address list is here [link](https://ccip.chain.link/status?networkType=testnet), its important to use active routers to process requests.

-- Ethereum Sepolia: 0xd0daae2231e9cb96b94c8512223533293c3693bf
+- Ethereum Sepolia: 0xd0daae2231e9cb96b94c8512223533293c3693bf --> new address is 0x0bf3de8c5d3e8a2b34d2beeb17abfcebaf363a59 it will go to fuji
 - Polygon Amoy: 0x9C32fCB86BF0f4a1A8921a9Fe46de3198bb884B2
 - Optimism Sepolia: 0x114A20A10b43D4115e5aeef7345a1A71d2a60C57
-- Avalanche Fuji: 0x554472a2720e5e7d5d3c817529aba05eed5f82d8
+- Avalanche Fuji: 0x554472a2720e5e7d5d3c817529aba05eed5f82d8 --> new address is 0xf694e193200268f9a4868e4aa017a0118c9a8177 it will go to sepolia
 - Arbitrum Sepolia: 0x2a9C5afB0d0e4BAb2BCdaE109EC4b0c4Be15a165

 ### 4. Player 1 starts a game

 You can start a new game through a TicTacToe contract on any chain.
 The player who starts a game is player 1.
 Player 1 needs to send a transaction to create a session, allowing the other player on the other chain to join that session and make a move.

 Start a game with the command blow:

 ```shell
 npx hardhat ttt-start --source-blockchain ethereumSepolia --sender <address of TicTacToe on Ethereum Sepolia> --destination-blockchain avalancheFuji --receiver <address of TicTacToe on Avalanche Fuji>
 ```

 You will see the message below in the terminal and that means the message is sent by CCIP.

 ```
 ✅ Message sent, game session created! transaction hash: 0x1f65e17eef0fd9664c389d825db317ec385fe5b1f79baa62aded05583f980e1a
 ```

 While the message sent to CCIP, the status would not be synced until the the message is finalized on source chain and written into the contract on the other chain.
 Check the information in CCIP explorer and find message below to make sure the message sent to the dest chain.

 ![alt text](./img/messageInCCIP.png "Coordinates")

 Usually it takes about 20mins to complete the cross-chain transaction.

 ### 5. Get session ID by index

 In order to join a game, a player needs to know the session ID of the game.

 Get the session ID of the game by index with the command below:

 ```shell
 npx hardhat ttt-get-sessionId --blockchain ethereumSepolia --contract <address of TicTacToe on Ethereum Sepolia> --index 0
 ```

 ### 6. Player 2 makes a move in blockchain 2

 Player 2 on the other chain can make a move within the game session.
 The player needs to select a position with x and y coordinates(the range of x and y are from 0 to 2) with the command below:

 ```shell
 npx hardhat ttt-move --x <x coordinate> --y <y coordinate> --player 2 --session-id <sessionId> --source-blockchain avalancheFuji --sender <address of TicTacToe on Avalanche Fuji> --destination-blockchain ethereumSepolia --receiver <address of TicTacToe on Ethereum Sepolia>
 ```

 the x and y are coordinates in the board. eg:

 ![alt text](./img/xyCoordinates.png "Coordinates")

 ### 7. Player 1 makes a move in blockchain 1

 After player 2 made the move, player 1 can make the move with x and y coordinates.
 Please noted that transaction will fail if the position of represented by x and y coordinates is occupied.

 Player 1 makes a move with command below:

 ```shell
 npx hardhat ttt-move --x <x coordinate> --y <y coordinate> --player 1 --session-id <sessionId> --source-blockchain ethereumSepolia --sender <address of TicTacToe on Ethereum Sepolia> --destination-blockchain avalancheFuji --receiver <address of TicTacToe on Avalanche Fuji>
 ```

 ### 8. Repeat 6 and 7

 Repeat steps 6 and 7 until either combination of player 1 or player 2 matches a winning combination.

 ### 9. Check the winner

 Check the winner by command:

 ```shell
 npx hardhat ttt-check-winner --blockchain ethereumSepolia --contract <address of TicTacToe on Ethereum Sepolia> --session-id <sessionId>
 ```

 you can also check the winner from the contract on the other blockChain with command:

 ```shell
 npx hardhat ttt-check-winner --blockchain avalancheFuji --contract <address of TicTacToe on Avalanche Fuji> --session-id <sessionId>
 ```

 ### Front-end of Tic-Tac-Toe

 If you're interested in trying to interact with CCIP Tic-Tac-Toe using the frontend, please refer to the frontend [README.md](./frontend/README.md) here to learn how to use it.